B-Phan/e-commerce-webapp/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+## Getting Started

 IMPORTANT: As of April 8th, PlanetScale which was used to handle the serverless database no longer supports the free Hobby tier.
 To properly run this application moving forward, you must upgrade to a paid plan.

 - Site designed using Tailwind CSS
 - MySQL, PlanetScale used to support the database